apassant/ff4d/README.md

 There are some requirements which have to be fulfilled to make this plugin work.
 * [FUSE](http://fuse.sourceforge.net/) has to be installed.
-On Debian you can install FUSE with `apt-get install libfuse2`
+On Debian you can install FUSE with `apt-get install libfuse2`.
-* Python pkg-resources must be installed.
-* Install [fusepy](https://github.com/fusepy/fusepy).
-On debian you can use `apt-get install python-fuse`, otherwise `pip install python-fuse`.
-* The user must have the permission to mount FUSE filesystems.
-On debian (before Jessie release) systems the user must belong to the group "fuse". adduser <user> fuse
-* Install dropbox module with for Python `pip install dropbox`
+* Install Python requirements: `pip install -r requirements.txt`.

 ### Compatible systems